Lafayette at a Glance

 Campus: 69 buildings, comprising approximately 1.76 million square feet, on 340 total acres, including a 230-acre athletic campus.

-Endowment: Total endowment of nearly $700 million.
+Endowment: Total endowment of more than $750 million.
 As an exclusively undergraduate institution, Lafayette focuses all of its resources on undergraduates.

 Location: Easton, Pennsylvania, population 30,000, in Lehigh Valley of 800,000; about 70 miles west of New York City and 60 miles north of Philadelphia; the Pocono Mountains are about 35 miles north.